 When/How will I get access to your online Secondary Application?

-You are encouraged to snail-mail us a current, wallet-sized photo of yourself for identification purposes.
+Along with your secondary application, please submit a current, wallet-sized photo of yourself for identification purposes.
 Print your name and AMCAS ID on the back.
 Now think ...
 Right or wrong your photo introduces you to strangers and makes a lasting impression, so consider investing in a little quality.
 Your call.
 Still not convinced? ...
 Vote in our Photo Contest in the FAQ section.

-In most cases, you will get Secondary access before your AMCAS is verified.
-Until verified, your AMCAS application is incomplete.
 Only applicants with verified AMCAS applications receive our weekly status reports by e-mail.
 Only applicants with verified AMCAS application, complete Secondary application, the required Letters of Recommendation and the $50 fee are considered for interviews.

 Which courses are required?
 And how much?